 Hong Kong, China

 Why it’s special: Award-winning chef Umberto Bombana opened 8½ Otto e Mezzo Bombana after the closure in 2008 of Toscana and The Ritz Carlton Hong Kong, where he had worked since 1993.
 The restaurant was awarded two Michelin stars after just 11 months of opening, and quickly achieved further critical acclaim.
-But its appeal goes beyond its outstanding Italian food, and this year Otto e Mezzo Bombana is also recognised with the Art of Hospitality Award.
+But its appeal goes beyond its outstanding Italian food, and in 2019 8 ½ Otto e Mezzo Bombana was also recognised with the Art of Hospitality Award.

 What’s in the name?
 The restaurant was christened in tribute to Italian film director Federico Fellini’s 1963 movie 8½, where a film director retreats into his memories and fantasies.
 Bombana says the naming is a tribute to Italian lifestyle and art.
 The chef now has branches of 8½ in Shanghai and Macau, as well as Opera Bombana in Beijing, Italian trattoria Ciak in Hong Kong and, since 2016, Ciak in Taikoo Shing.

-Bonus point: Chef Bombana counts among his accolades the title of Worldwide Ambassador of the white truffle from the Piedmontese Regional Enoteca Cavour, an Order of Merit by the Italian government and the Diners Club® Lifetime Achievement Award for his work across Asia in 2017.
-All hail the King of White Truffles!
+Bonus point: Chef Bombana counts among his accolades the title of Worldwide Ambassador of the white truffle from the Piedmontese Regional Enoteca Cavour, an Order of Merit by the Italian government and the Lifetime Achievement Award for his work across Asia in 2017.